-Section Access conflict - The Section Access conflict is caused by two or more ports in the same CPU requesting any bank in the same section.
-Resolution of this conflict is based on priority.
-The highest priority port is allowed to proceed, all other ports involved in this conflict hold (see subsection below on Memory access priorities).
-The port is held 1 CP because of a Section Access conflict.
+Section Access conflict - The Section Access conflict is caused by two or more ports in the CPU requesting any bank in the same section.
+Resolution of this conflict is based on priority and the Bank Busy conflict.
+The highest priority port with no Bank Busy conflict is allowed to proceed, all other ports involved in this conflict hold (refer to Memory access priorities subsection).
+Hold reference 1 CP because of a section access conflict.